If you want to add plants to your collection without spending much, then there are Affordable Houseplants You Can Get So Cheap! Even Free!

 Botanical Name: Dieffenbachia

-If you like the variegated leaves of the dumb cane, then all you have to do is to ask your friend, who has one, for its 3-4 inches of cutting.
+If you like the variegated leaves of the dumb cane, then all you have to do is to ask your friend, who has one, for its 4-6 inches of stem cutting.
 Dip its ends in rooting hormone and plant it in a potting mix.

 Here’s all you need to know about growing Dieffenbachia from cuttings